EitanBeCe/react-tests/README.md

 - A side project for working with tests in React.
+Jest

 # Getting Started with Create React App